valancej/Anchore-Documentation/docs/enterprise/install_kubernetes_helm.md

 You can execute into a specific pod to view logs for an Anchore service.

-*Use the docker exec command to enter a pod container:*
+*Use the kubectl exec command to enter a pod container:*

 `kubectl exec -it <my-pod-name> /bin/bash`